Our firefighters proudly serve the citizens of the Northeast Stokes fire district

 citizens of the Northeast Stokes fire district

-The Northeast Stokes Fire & Rescue Dept.thanks you for all the support we get from ourcommunity, with out it we would not be able toassist our community.Northeast Stokes Volunteer Fire Departmentstarted out with 37 members.
-On December 21st1988 the original charterwas amended to change the name to NortheastStokes Volunteer Fire Department and RescueSquad Inc. Northeast Stokes Volunteer Fire &Rescue runs approximately 545 calls per yearwith an average response time of6 minutes.
+The Northeast Stokes Vol. Fire & Rescue Dept.thanks you for all the support we get from ourcommunity, with out it we would not be able toassist our community.Northeast Stokes Vol. Fire Departmentstarted out with 37 members.
+On December 21st1988 the original charterwas amended to change the name to NortheastStokes Vol. Fire Department and RescueSquad Inc. Northeast Stokes Volunteer Fire &Rescue runs approximately 545 calls per yearwith an average response time of6 minutes.
 Since going on the County fire servicetax, the Department has concentratedon building up the apparatus and equipmentused by the Department in service to thecommunity.
 However, without the dedication ofour members, all the apparatus and equipmentcould not be used.
 The goals of the Departmentfor the coming years are to mantain the highestlevel of training and the most effectiveequipment and apparatus needed for theservices rendered to our community,and surrounding communities on mutualaid and Stokes County.

 Where Volunteers play a crucial role in ensuring